iterative/dvc.org/content/docs/command-reference/import.md

 the original source of an import is deleted, then the files are not backed up anywhere, and data may be lost.

-To prevent this, you can use the `--backup` option to request DVC to backup the data imports to a remote.
-This also means that `dvc pull/fetch/repro` no longer need to access import sources, so these imports can be restored from the remote like regular data tracked with `dvc add`.
+To prevent this, you can use the `--backup` option to mark the imports to be pushed to the remote when `dvc push` is run.
+This also means that `dvc pull/fetch/repro` no longer needs to access import sources, so these imports can be restored from the remote like regular data tracked with `dvc add`.

 Backup mode is enabled with a `backup: true` key/value pair in the `outs`